Percutaneous Nephrostomy

 • Loss of kidney function

-The patient is hospitalized for a few days following a percutaneous nephrostomy.
-The urine draining from the nephrostomy tube may contain blood and the catheter is monitored to make sure that the urine drains out of it freely.
-Patients commonly experience pain and soreness in the incision area and in the deeper tissues of kidney, which may be relieved by pain medication.
-The patient is instructed to rest and to avoid sudden jerky movements and strenuous activity for at least 2 weeks or until the nephrostomy tube is removed.
+The patient is hospitalized for a few days following percutaneous nephrostomy.
+The urine draining from the nephrostomy tube may contain blood, and the catheter is monitored to make sure that the urine drains out of it freely.
+A patient usually has pain and soreness, which may be relieved by pain medication, in the incision area and the deeper tissues of the kidney The patient is instructed to rest and to avoid sudden jerky movements and strenuous activity for at least 2 weeks, or until the nephrostomy tube is removed.

 Additional Resources